 Why am I pursuing it?

 As many know, I have always wanted to be a writer.
-If you’re here for the first time then a good summary can be found in my blog post Why I Became A Journalist.
-So far, I have succeeded in becoming a copywriter at a local digital marketing agency, but in doing a Journalism degree, my passion lies in becoming a print journalist.
+If you’re here for the first time a good summary can be found in my blog post Why I Became A Journalist.
+So far, I have succeeded in becoming a copywriter at a local digital marketing agency.
+But in doing a Journalism degree, my passion lies in becoming a print journalist.

 In comparison to an employed writer, I believe that freelance journalism gives me the opportunity to write about a range of topics, and not just one genre.
-In currently pursuing this path, it allows me to better discover my own niche, and build up my experience as a published writer – expanding my portfolio, and helping me to gain better opportunities within the writing industry.
+In currently pursuing this path, it allows me to better discover my own niche and build up my experience as a published writer.
+I can expand my portfolio, whilst helping me to gain better opportunities within the writing industry.

-I can’t deny that seeing my writing out there gives me an immense sense of pride, and I want to continue sharing that with the world!
+I can’t deny that seeing my writing out there gives me an immense sense of pride.
+I want to continue sharing that with the world!

 However, freelance journalism is a struggle.